FelicitusNeko/meritous-ap/readme.md

 Thanks to Kewlio's beta testers: MazukiTskiven, alwaysontreble, and the Archipelago community in general, for continuing support in this endeavor.

-Thanks to code contributors: @jknorr1992
+Thanks to code contributors: @jknorr1992, @Rnd-Guy

 Special thanks to Frankomatic for streaming Meritous at just the right time to give Kewlio the idea to do this in the first place.